Ichabod Crane (colonel): Career

-During the "Patriot War" in 1838, an insurrection against British rule in Canada he was tasked with the responsibility of preventing U.S. involvement by preventing the smuggling of arms across the border.
-In mid-1843 he received his final promotion to colonel and was given command of the 1st Artillery.
+During the "Patriot War" in 1838, an insurrection against British rule in Canada, he was tasked with the responsibility of preventing U.S. involvement by preventing the smuggling of arms across the border.
+In mid-1843, he received his final promotion to colonel and was given command of the 1st Artillery.

 Two companies of the 1st Artillery, Co.
 L and Co.
 M were assigned to Fort Umpqua in southwest Oregon.
-During a visit there Crane employed a young Umpqua Indian named Juan as a personal valet.
-Juan died on December 27, 1856, in Staten Island, and is buried with Crane and his wife Charlotte.
+During a visit there, Crane employed a young Umpqua Indian named Juan as a personal valet.
+Juan died on December 27, 1856, on Staten Island, and is buried with Crane and his wife Charlotte.

 Crane was stationed in Washington D.C. in 1851 and was given an additional assignment as acting governor of the Military Asylum at Washington, D.C., a position he held until November 1853.
-He also served a post commander of Governors Island, an island in New York Harbor approximately one-half mile south of lower Manhattan.
+He also served as post commander of Governors Island, an island in New York Harbor approximately one-half mile south of lower Manhattan.

 Crane and his wife Charlotte (May 25, 1798 – September 25, 1878) had a house built in the New Springville section of Staten Island, New York in 1853, while he was still on active duty.
 The house was located at 3525 Victory Blvd; it was demolished in the 1990s.
 The owner had offered it to Historic Richmond Town, on the condition they move it off its former site; it never transpired due to a lack of funding.

-Crane died in October 1857 while still on active duty, and is buried in Asbury Methodist Cemetery, in New Springville Staten Island, not far from his former home.
+Crane died on October 5th, 1857 while still on active duty, and is buried in Asbury Methodist Cemetery, in New Springville Staten Island, not far from his former home.

 His grave marker bears the inscription: